SlappyPenguin/Sweepmine.TM/README.md

 | LSWPE (Pedersen 2004)          |               | 67.7 %        | 25.0 %        |
 | LBP-MC (Kamenetsky and Teo 2007) | 78.6 %      | 44.8 %        |               |
 | PGMS (Ramsdell 1995)           | 71 %          | 36 %          | 26 %          |

+Our benchmark was measured by running `run/simple_benchmarker.py` for 10^4 games on each board size.
+The rest of the table was supplied by [this paper](https://cdn.aaai.org/ocs/ws/ws0294/15091-68459-1-PB.pdf).

 Easy 81.62 2.08